jamiescode/a-tech-test/README.md

 ## Things to improve

-* Change `containerColor` in `AppBar` to not be hardcoded.
-It should us a predefined colour, ideally from the MaterialTheme with a token.
-Once this is changed I can remove `@Suppress(MagicNumber)` as well.
 * Convert `GetMarketsResponse` into a fully fledged API request and response, ideally using Retrofit
 * Look into the issue that when you switch between fragments, the AppBar is of different heights
 * Consider switching the entire navigation to compose navigation.
 For a small project like this, it's ok.
 For a large project you would need to keep using fragment wrappers until the majority of the UI is in compose.